 - 1. Engaging in disorderly conduct, fighting or challenging to fight, or using offensive words likely to provoke violence or using language that offends others, or using abusive language towards staff or patrons; - Disturbing other patrons, staff, or volunteers including but not limited to disruptive behavior such as any loud, unreasonable and/or bothersome noises created by persons or devices; interfering with staff or volunteers in the performance of their duties and persistent, unwelcome attention; obscene or threatening gestures such as staring at another person; or following another person on or around the premises; - 3.
 Carrying weapons of any kind; - 4.
-Possessing, distributing or consuming alcohol or illegal drugs or being under the influence of alcohol or drugs; - 5.
-Engaging in sexual conduct and/or lewd behavior (e.g., exposure, offensive or inappropriate touching, or sexual harassment of other patrons, staff or volunteers); - 6.
+Possessing, distributing or consuming alcohol or illegal drugs or being under the influence of alcohol or drugs; - Engaging in sexual conduct and/or lewd behavior (e.g., exposure, offensive or inappropriate touching, or sexual harassment of other patrons, staff or volunteers); - 6.
 Engaging in discriminatory conduct in violation of the B&ECPL Equal Employment Opportunity and Anti-Harassment Policy; - 7.
 Damaging, destroying, or stealing any Library property or the property of another patron, staff or volunteer; - 8.
 Bringing animals or pets into the library except those required to assist persons with disabilities or those involved in library programs; - 9.
-Selling and/or soliciting; petitioning; - 10.Distributing or posting materials/literature that have not been approved by the Library; - 11.
-Vaping, smoking cigarettes, cigars, pipes, smokeless electronic cigarettes, or using tobacco products inside of the Library, or within one hundred (100) feet of any entrances, exits or outdoor areas of the ToCPL (in accordance with New York State Public Health Law Section 1399-O).
+Selling and/or soliciting; petitioning; - 10.
+Distributing or posting materials/literature that have not been approved by the Library; - 11.
+Vaping, smoking cigarettes, cigars, pipes, smokeless electronic cigarettes, or using tobacco products inside of the Library, or within one hundred (100) feet of any entrances, exits or outdoor areas of the ToCPL (in accordance with New York State Public Health Law Section 1399-0).

 - 12. Eating or drinking in designated restricted areas; - 13.
-Making unreasonable use of the restrooms including bathing; - 14.Sleeping; - 15.Use of "hover boards"; - 16.
+Making unreasonable use of the restrooms including bathing and laundering; - 14.
+Sleeping or lying down; - 15.Use of "hover boards"; - 16.
 Photography or recording on Library premises without Library permission; and, - 17.
-Absence of shirts and/or shoes.
+Absence of shirts and/or shoes or being otherwise attired so as to be disruptive to the Library environment.